 in code and so on.
 When we are done with this particular refactoring, we hope to remove all references to teams, and keep just groups.

 About User Logins

 - Administrator installs and initially configures Time Tracker.
-He or she usually creates the first team.
-The administrator can also manage teams and import team data from another Time Tracker server.
+He or she usually creates the first group.
+The administrator can also manage groups and import group data from another Time Tracker server.
 The default login for Administrator is admin and the default password is secret.
 You can also use admin@localhost - this special login is always authenticated against a database even in LDAP installations.
 Note: admin@localhost is available since Time Tracker 220.127.116.1143.
 Administrator role is not editable.
 Short description: site adminsitrator.

-- Manager supervises a team of users, clients, and co-managers by having full access to team data.
-Time Tracker can handle multiple teams.
-The team manager controls only a single team.
+- Manager supervises a group of users, clients, supervisors, and co-managers by having most of access to team data.
+Short description: Group manager.
+Can do most of things for a group.

 - Client has access to reports and invoices for a single or all clients.
 Client does not enter any data into Time Tracker.
 If you invoice customers, you can give them limited access to Time Tracker so that they can view this information.

 - Users work with Time Tracker by entering data and generating reports for themselves.